Photo by Wyatt Spalding

-Pinyons and Pines is an underground self-supported bikepacking race that starts and ends in Flagstaff, AZ (6,910 feet).
+Pinyons and Pines is an underground self-supported bikepacking event that starts and ends in Flagstaff, AZ (6,910 feet).
 The route is a magnificent tour of Northern Arizona, utilizing a mixture of singletrack, double track, and dirt roads.
 The start and finish are at Flagstaff Bicycle Revolution, located at 3 South Mikes Pike, sandwiched between Pizzicletta and Mother Road Brewery.
 The course changes each year, but is typically around 300 miles.
 New for 2023, there will be a 300+ mile course and a 500+ course to choose from.
 The 2023 edition of Pinyons and Pines will start at 6:00AM on Thursday, May 18.
-The race organizers are Dana Ernst and Dylan Turner.
+The ride organizers are Dana Ernst and Dylan Turner.
 Please contact us with any questions or concerns.

 Flagstaff sits at the base of the San Francisco Peaks, on homelands sacred to Native Americans throughout the region.
 The Peaks, which includes Humphreys Peak (12,633 feet), the highest point in Arizona, have religious significance to several Native American tribes.
 In particular, the Peaks form the Diné (Navajo) sacred mountain of the west, called Dook’o’oosłííd, which means “the summit that never melts”.
 The Hopi name for the Peaks is Nuva’tukya’ovi, which translates to “place-of-snow-on-the-very-top”.
 This year’s course traverses the ancestral homelands of the Hopi, Ndee/Nnēē (Western Apache), Yavapai, A:shiwi (Zuni Pueblo), and Diné (Navajo).
 We honor their past, present, and future generations, who have lived here for millennia and will forever call this place home.

 Important!
 This is an unsanctioned event.
 There are no fees, no prizes, but all attempts will be made to record your finish time.
 A start time and route are provided and it is up to the participant to understand the route.
 Riders have full responsibility for their navigation and well being.
 The goal is to finish the entire route while setting your own pace.